 "We feel that Manzano Day School is providing our children with both the academic challenge and nurturing that they need.
 We love Manzano's emphasis on educating the whole child, joyfully."

 Chris is a Financial/Investment Advisor with RBC Wealth Management.
 He grew up in Albuquerque and is the parent of two current students at Manzano Day School.
 He received a BS in finance from Northern Arizona University and is a Certified Financial Planner.
 Chris and his wife, Lauren, are actively involved in the community.

 "Manzano Day School provides a safe, comfortable, and fun atmosphere for children to learn in.
 I'm constantly amazed at the dedication and enthusiasm of the teachers and staff".

-David and his wife, Emily, are parents of a current student and a Manzano Day School graduate.
-He is a New Mexico native and is also an alumnus.
+David and his wife, Emily, are parents of two alumni.
+David is a New Mexico native and is also an alumnus.
 David works at the Fine Law Firm practicing personal injury law.
 He received his BA at Vassar College and his JD from the University of New Mexico School of Law.

 "It has been a joy to return to the Manzano Day School community as a parent after gaining so many wonderful memories as a student.
 While the school has changed over the years, the combination of a nurturing environment and quality education remains the same."